Refer cases to a firm you can undoubtedly trust. Ask our referral partners if we fit the bill.

 - We will keep you in the loop regarding the status of the case;

 - Our office will reimburse your case expenses if we are successful; and

-- You can trust us to do prosecute the case to the best of our availability.
+- You can trust us to prosecute the case to the best of our ability.

 In addition to the above promises, we will also make sure our relationship is up to par with Ohio’s ethical rules.
 Most times in a co-counsel agreement, lawyers from different law firms will divide fees.
 However, there are guidelines to correctly divide these fees and keep the client informed of where payment for the legal fees is going.